-Voya Target Retirement Funds combine the strength of Voya’s investment capabilities with other well-recognized investment managers from across the industry.
+Voya target date suites combine the strength of Voya’s investment capabilities with other well-recognized investment managers from across the industry.
 To select and monitor managers, Voya has a dedicated team of career analysts with close to 20 years of experience.
 This multi-manager approach offers access to over 15 investment firms, highlighted below, to enhance diversification and reduce single manager risk.

 Voya’s Intelligent Blend of Active and Passive

 At Voya, we believe there is an advantage to utilizing a mix of both active and passive managers within our target date suites.
 The decision to use active or passive managers depends on many factors including the excess return potential for each asset class and the market environment.

 (U.S. large equities)

 |Higher allocation to passive or low tracking error strategies|